Pancakem/pancakem.github.io/content/blog/python1.md

 ```python
 >>> a = 5
 ```
-In the above example, a is a name that references the object, 5.
+a is a name that references the object, 5.
 The process of assigning a reference to 5 to a is called binding.
 A binding makes a name to be associated with an object in the innermost scope of the currently executing part of the program.
 Bindings occur during a number of instances, when you create a 'variable' like the example above, when you pass a variable or a value to a function.
 Every time binding happens a reference count is added.
 A reference count is stored in every object in Python, this helps in garbage collection.
-When the reference count of an object hits zero, it is collected.
+When the reference count of an object hits zero, it is garbage collected.

 ```python
 >>> b = 8